neu5ron/es_stk/README.md

 This is a custom elasticsearch analyzer built with security logging use cases in mind.

+Information about the usefulness/necessity of a custom analyzer **even when running Elastic Common Schema (ECS)** can be found [here](https://github.com/elastic/ecs/issues/1837).

 The analyzer will lowercase the values and remove extra whitespaces.
 More importantly it retains the functionality that makes elasticsearch a useful string searching tool besides just using it as a "contains" query database.
 For example this still allows you to do fuzzy/levenshtein distance queries.